SocketCluster/socketcluster-website/docs/getting-started.md

 })();
 ```

 !!
-Note that you can also register `socket.procedure(procedureName)` and `socket.receiver(receiverName)` handlers on a client socket using the same syntax.
+You can also register `socket.procedure(procedureName)` handlers on a client socket using the same syntax.

 ### [Client] Connect to the server